Divergence free quantum field theory using a spectral calculus of Lorentz invariant measures: Vacuum polarization

 We would like to compute the spectral measure $\sigma$.
 First we have

 where we have used in the second line the fact that the trace of a product of an odd number of gamma matrices vanishes.

-We now compute in a fashion similar to that used when determining the spectrum of $\Omega_m*\Omega_m$ (which can be justified in a fashion similar to the justification of Argument 1) as follows.
+We now compute in a fashion similar to that used when determining the spectrum of $\Omega_m*\Omega_m$ in as follows (this computation is very intuitively plausible and can be justified rigorously in a fashion similar to the justification of Argument 1 (Appendix 4).